unpoly/unpoly/src/unpoly/pages/scroll-tuning.md

 ### Revealing with padding

-To add space between a [revealed](/up.reveal) element and the closest viewport edge, pass a pixel value as `{ revealPadding }` option.
+To leave space between a [revealed](/up.reveal) element and the closest viewport edge, pass a pixel value as `{ revealPadding }` option.

 The default is `{ revealPadding: 0 }`.